 If you have partners or vendors who mention you on their sites, don’t hesitate to ask them for a link.
 If you are in association with other reputable and credible organizations in your area, this is a great way to let Google know you are credible as well.

 Submit press releases

-Any time you have a new hire, host an event or just have a company update that’s newsworthy, submit it to local press.
-And if your story gets picked up, don’t be afraid to ask for a link to your website if they don’t give you one.
+Any time you have a new hire, host an event, or just have a company update that’s newsworthy, submit it to the local press.
+If your story gets picked up, don’t be afraid to ask for a link to your website if they don’t give you one.

-This is another easy (though maybe expensive) way to pick up links.
+This is another easy (though potentially expensive) way to pick up links.
 It’s also a great way to build brand awareness.